gomorpheus/morpheus-docs/getting_started/appliance_setup/appliance_setup.rst

    * Username
    * Email Address
    * Password
-     * Must be at least 8 characters longs and contain one each of the following: Uppercase letter, lowercase letter, Number, Special Character
+     * Must be at least 8 characters long and contain one each of the following: Uppercase letter, lowercase letter, Number, Special Character

 #.
 Enter Appliance Name & Appliance URL

    * The Appliance Name is used for white labeling and as a reference for multi-appliance installations.

    * The Appliance URL is the URL all provisioned instances will report back to.
 Example: https://example.morpheusdata.com.
-The Appliance URL can be changed later, and also set to different url per cloud integration.
+The Appliance URL can be changed later, and also set to a different URL per cloud integration.

 #.
 Optionally Enable or Disable Backups, Monitoring, or Logs from this screen.